ballerina-platform/module-ballerina-io/ballerina/Package.md

 The I/O library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina
 </a> language.

-This package provides APIs for file input/output operations and the console input/output.
+This package provides APIs for file input/output operations, and the console input/output.

 ### Report Issues